fwolfst/dar-ke/README.md

 * There is bevy::Color::Mix and ColorCurve to interpolate between colors
 * SubStates might help to model levels/stages.
 * You cannot have two queries for the same mutable component
+* Bevy plugins offer a way to organize code, but boundaries seem odd to me

 ## Licence, Copyright